bilenkonito/ArkanisOverlay/README.md

 - **UEX Dev Team** for their continued support, testing, and future collaboration.
 - Everyone in the **Arkanis Corporation** and broader SC community who has provided feedback and ideas.

-Want to contribute, suggest features, or test?
+Want to contribute, suggest features, or participate in app testing?
 [Open an issue](https://github.com/ArkanisCorporation/ArkanisOverlay/issues/new/choose) or contact [@FatalMerlin](https://discord.com/users/174617873182883841) — we’d love your input!